cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 To create a full SD card image, we need to tell the arago-afero-image BitBake recipe that there is one more thing to include in the final image.
 This is not done automatically for a new layer and means that you have to edit the BitBake recipe to add it.
 This recipe is located in `./sources/meta-afero/recipes-core/images/` and is called “`arago-afero-image.bb`”.

-**1.** Take a look at the `arago-afero-image.bb` file.
+**1**&nbsp;&nbsp;Take a look at the `arago-afero-image.bb` file.
 You find the following section named IMAGE_INSTALL that lists a large number of items:

 ```
 IMAGE_INSTALL = " \